-- to the call center for answering calls, obtained by multiplying the total "Call Center Sign-In Hours" by 0.8125 to arrive at the FTE hours available for answering calls. - J) CSR Active Call Center Response Time in Hours: Total amount of time when CSRs were plugged in, logged in, handling calls, making outgoing calls, or in the after-call work state (i.e. performing necessary actions and documentation after a call is completed). - K) Total Number of Working Days in the Quarter: The total number of days the call center operated in the quarter. - L) Total Calls Answered by a CSR that were Resolved Without Callback: The number of calls delivered to the CSR Queue and answered that were resolved without the need for callback. - M) Callback Resolution Days: Calls not resolved by the CSR during the first call due to a need for further information, contact with another CSR, etc., may necessitate a callback to the caller from the CSR or someone else in the call center in order to resolve the inquiry.
+- call center for answering calls, obtained by multiplying the total "Call Center Sign-In Hours" by 0.8125 and dividing by the maximum number of working hours available in the quarter.
+This number will be auto-calculated in the ALDF, and does not need to be inputted. - J) Expected Number of Calls Handled in the Quarter: The "Average FTE Theoretically Available for Answering Calls" multiplied by an expected benchmark of 1000 calls per FTE per month multiplied by three months.
+This number will be auto-calculated in the ALDF, and does not need to be inputted. - K) CSR Active Call Center Response Time in Hours: Total amount of time when CSRs were plugged in, logged in, handling calls, making outgoing calls, or in the after-call work state (i.e. performing necessary actions and documentation after a call is completed).
+This metric should not include breaks, lunch, training, and when performing any other non-telephone inquiry workload. - L) Total Number of Working Days in the Quarter; Total Number of Call Center Working Hours in Quarter: The total number of days the call center operated in the quarter; and total number of hours during the quarter when the call center was open. - M) Total Calls Answered by a CSR that were Resolved Without Callback: The number of calls delivered to the CSR Queue and answered that were resolved without the need for callback. - N) Callback Resolution Days: Calls not resolved by the CSR during the first call due to a need for further information, contact with another CSR, etc., may necessitate a callback to the caller from the CSR or someone else in the call center in order to resolve the inquiry.
 This measure is the total number of business days taken for resolution of calls requiring callback.
+This information shall be used to determine the "Calls requiring Callbacks Resolved within Five (5) Business Days."

-- A) This report is organized into two sections: - In Section I: Access to Call Center Monitoring the Heath Plan shall provide information that enables DHS staff to remotely monitor the Health Plan's member call center, and 24-hour nurse line, and provider call center. - 2.
-In Section II: Call Center Metrics the Heath Plan shall report the call center metrics outlined for the Health Plan's member call center, and 24-hour nurse line, and provider call center.
-The

-- metrics used to populate each data field of the file shall follow the definitions provided in the above report Terms and Definitions. - B) The Health Plan shall gather information from its call centers' premise-based equipment and call center sign-in information to complete this report. - C) The longest hold time and average speed of answer shall be recorded in minutes, with accuracy up to two decimal places. - D) For statistics pertaining to the nurse line, all references to "customer service representative" shall be interpreted to be the nurse on duty who is answering the call.
+- A) This report has one section: - 1.
+In Section I: Call Center Metrics the Heath Plan shall report the call center metrics outlined for the Health Plan's member call center, and 24-hour nurse line, and provider call center.
+The metrics used to populate each data field of the file shall follow the definitions provided in the above report Terms and Definitions. - B) The Health Plan shall gather information from its call centers' premise-based equipment and call center sign-in information to complete this report. - C) The longest hold time and average speed of answer shall be recorded in minutes, with accuracy up to two decimal places. - D) For statistics pertaining to the nurse line, all references to "customer service representative" shall be interpreted to be the nurse on duty who is answering the call. - E) The Health Plan shall describe its call center operations as accurately as possible, including staff leveraged from other programs or lines of business to the extent that only their actual time performing call center activities are used for this report.